Electoral Commission of Uganda: Controversy

-The Electoral Commission has repeatedly been accused of not begin impartial.
-In the Presidential Elections of 2021 there were 409 polling stations with a 100% turnout, all of which were won by president Museveni.
+The Electoral Commission has repeatedly been accused of not being impartial.
+In the Presidential Elections of 2021 there were 409 polling stations with a 100% turnout, all of which were won by President Museveni.
 Election forms (so-called Declaration of Results) have been altered at the advantage of president Museveni in a way that the Electoral Commission has not been able to explain.